saabirpetker/trypy/README.md

 Once you've got anaconda, open jupyter notebooks and load the tutorials there.
 When you are actuall doing coding yourself, I would recommend using Visual Studio Code but you can stick with Jupyter Notebooks - I've only recently moved across.
 Once done, then work through the simple plotting tutorial first, then move on to plotcsv.

+Just added ExcelPy folder - just folowing tutorial from datacamp.
+Going to integrate this better this week :)